University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_6.md

 - `GENE`	Gene name
 - `PRODUCT`	Protein encoded by the gene

+These annotation fields are generated because we supplied `snippy` with an annotated GenBank reference.

 **Questions:**
-Previous work suggests mutations in ttgR_2 may contribute to meropenem resistance.
+Previous work suggests that mutations in **ttgR_2** may be associated with meropenem resistance.

-Use the Snippy report to answer the following:
+Use the `snippy` report to answer the following:
 - Is **ttgR_2** mutated?
-- What type of mutation has occurred?
+- What type of mutation has occurred (e.g. SNP/insertion/deletion)?
-- Is the mutation predicted to alter the protein sequence?
+- Is the mutation predicted to alter the protein sequence (e.g. synonymous, missense, frameshit, stop-gained)?
 - Would you predict this mutation increases, decreases or abolishes protein function?
+- What chromosome contains the mutation?
 - Is this a strong candidate resistance mutation?
-- What chromosome is it located on?

-**Explore the variant calls**
+**Explore variant evidence**

-The `snps.html` report provides a summary of every variant detected by Snippy.
-However, the `snps.report.txt` file contains the variants in a simple tabular format that is useful for searching and comparing genomic positions.

-Inspect the report:
+The variant table tells us which variants were identified, but it is also important to consider the sequencing evidence supporting each variant call.

+Open:

 ``` bash
 less snippy/MSHR4083/snps.report.txt
 ```

+The `snps.report.txt` provides detailed information about individual variants and the reads supporting them. `snippy's` `--report` functionality generates this type of detailed report from the variant calls.

-To identify the mutation affecting **ttgR_2**, first determine the genomic coordinates of the gene from `snps.html`, then locate variants that fall within those coordinates in `snps.report.txt`.
+See if you can find the **ttgR_2** variant in the `snps.report.txt`.
+Hint: To identify the **ttgR_2** mutation in the `snps.report.txt`, you can use the coordinates of the gene from `snps.html`, then locate variants that fall within those coordinates in `snps.report.txt`. **This might be tricky so please ask us for help if you need it.**

+**Question:**
+- Do you think a good number of reads cover the mutation?

 # **4. Repeat the above steps for the remaining 2 patients**